CrowdedKingdoms/crowdyJS/README.md

 # CrowdyJS SDK

 Browser-first SDK for Crowded Kingdoms game clients.
-CrowdyJS wraps the GraphQL API, the UDP proxy subscription, auth/session state, and spatial send helpers in one typed client.
+CrowdyJS wraps the `cks-management-api` identity surface and the `cks-game-api` world / UDP-proxy surface behind one typed client with a single shared `AuthState`.

 ## Install